 AV Asbestos conducts surveys to enable clients to identify asbestos containing materials (ACMs), as well as, in inaccessible locations, those that are presumed to contain ACMs.
 The surveys are performed in accordance with the Health and Safety Executive's (HSE's) requirements and standards.
 Accordingly, AV Asbestos offers two types of survey: 'management' and 'refurbishment or demolition'.

-Management surveys should be part of the duty-holders' safety monitoring process; the results are used to understand and control, if any, a site's asbestos risks, where required by the Control of Asbestos Regulations 2012 (CAR 2012).
+Management surveys should be part of the duty-holders' safety monitoring process; the results are used to understand and control, if any, a site's asbestos risks, where required by the The Control of Asbestos Regulations 2012: 2nd Edition 2013 (CAR 2012/2013).
 The management survey's purpose is to locate — as far as reasonably practicable — the presence and the extent of any asbestos containing materials (ACMs).
 The survey's report should be available to employees, builders, etc. to indicate any potential risks when maintenance work is being undertaken and where the ACMs may be disturbed during the day-to-day use of a building.

 In practical terms, a management survey assesses any potential asbestos containing materials (ACMs) and their ability to release airborne fibres.
 This assessment yields most of the data needed for the mandatary asbestos management plan.
 ACMs that are unlikely to release airborne fibres do not have to be removed; only recorded in the plan and systematically monitored.
 When the ACMs need to be refurbished or removed later on, additional care should be taken including the commissioning of an additional refurbishment and demolition survey.
 (The management plan should take into account the need to undertake routine maintenance work.)